ArgonDesign/alogic/doc/statements.md

   if (condition) <then-statement> else <else-statement>
 ```

-The else clause is optional.
-If a control `if` statement does not contain an
+The else clause is optional, and omitting the else clause results in an implicit
-else clause, then the compiler automatically inserts a single `fence` statement.
-Which is to say that:
+fence, as follows:

 ```
   if (cond) {